 4.1.1 The crystals are liable to become powdery on efflorescence and, unless otherwise agreed to between the purchaser and the supplier, such a condition shall not render the material unacceptable.

-4.2 The material shall also comply with the requirements given in Table 1 when tested according to the methods prescribed in Annex A. Reference to the relevant clauses of the Annex is given in col 5 of the Table.
+4.2 The material shall also comply with the requirements given in Table 1 when tested according to the methods prescribed in Annex A. Reference to the relevant clauses of the Annex is given in col (5) of the Table 1.

 5 PACKING AND MARKING